iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 ---
 title: "🤖 Capstone project of the Minor Engineering with Artificial Intelligence: Using AI to classify how a project is used"
+description: "For my minor Engineering with Artificial Intelligence I did a capstone project.
+The goal of this project was to create a tool that enables Industrial Designers to analyse how a product is used in the real world using sensors."
 date: 2023-02-13
+permalink: /posts/2023/02/MinorCapstoneAI/
 categories: [Projects, 🖥️ Software Development]
 tags: [Education 🎓, AI 🤖]
 pin: true